 (q) Amendments.
-Amendments to this ordinance shall first be reviewed by the Historic District Board of Review and a recommendation provided to the Planning Commission and City Council.
+Amendments to this ordinance shall first be reviewed by the Historic District Board of Review and a recommendation provided to City Council.
 This review and recommendation may occur concurrent with the review and recommendation by the Planning Commission.